decentralized-identity/did-methods/CONTRIBUTING.md

 Before you contribute, there are a few important steps you need to follow:

 1. **License Agreement**:

    - All contributions are subject to the project’s license as outlined in the [LICENSE](/LICENSE.md) file.
 Please review this to understand how your contributions will be used.

 2. **DIF Agreements**:

-   - If you are contributing to components governed by the Decentralized Identity Foundation (DIF), you must sign the relevant DIF agreements.
+   - If you are contributing to components governed by the Decentralized Identity Foundation (DIF), you must sign the relevant DIF agreements or be a member of a liaison organization.
 This is essential to comply with legal standards and community policies.
 Please visit [DIF's site](https://identity.foundation/join/) to complete this process.

 3. **Code of Conduct**:
    - We are committed to providing a welcoming and inspiring community for all.
 Please read and understand our [Code of Conduct](https://github.com/decentralized-identity/org/blob/master/code-of-conduct.md) before participating in this project.